-We are excited to announce that on [DATE], the [IT/Security] team will be performing a simulated phishing test to all [ORGANISATION NAME] staff.
+We are excited to announce that on [DATE], the [IT/Security] team will be conducting a simulated phishing test for all [ORGANISATION NAME] staff.
 This is a blind test and users should not be made aware of the test at any stage until an official announcement has been made by the management team.

-To preserve the validity of the data, it is important not to click on the link on behalf of the user as all emails are specific to each user, therefore any clicks will register as a fail for that user.
+To maintain the integrity of the test, please refrain from clicking any links on behalf of users as all emails are specific to each user, therefore any clicks will register as a failure for that user.

 If a user forwards the email: Reply, letting them know you have received it and will research it further and that the user need take no further action.
-This will reduce the chance of users learning there is a test underway and warning others.
+This approach will reduce the chance of users learning about the ongoing test and warning others.

-If a user calls about the email: Thank the user, tell them to forward the email to [firstname.lastname@example.org] for further research, or to use the Phish Hook® button, and that they need take no further action is needed on their part.
+If a user calls about the email: Thank the user for reporting and instruct them to forward the email to [firstname.lastname@example.org] or use the Phish Hook® button.
+Assure them that no further action is needed on their part.

-If a user calls regarding the landing pages: The user has clicked on the simulated phishing link and is on the landing page, which may be asking for their login credentials.
-If they ask you what to do at that point, let them know not to enter their credentials, and to forward the email/use the Phish Hook® button and either the URL or a screenshot of the landing page.
+If a user calls regarding the landing pages: The user has clicked on the simulated phishing link and is now on the landing page, which may be asking for their login credentials.
+If they ask you what to do at that point, let them know not to enter their credentials.
+Instruct them to forward the email or use the Phish Hook® button, providing either the URL or a screenshot of the landing page.